saaddev02-hue/new/src/content/2025-08-13-successful-field-trial-noc-gcc.md

 # Successful field trial with a major NOC in the GCC region

-**Saher Flow Solutions has successfully completed a field trial in collaboration with one of the major National Oil Companies (NOCs) in the GCC.** Our compact, skid-mounted, non-radioactive Multiphase Flow Meter (MPFM) demonstrated reliable, field-grade performance — meeting and in many cases exceeding the end-user’s accuracy targets for water-cut and liquid flow rate.
+**Saher Flow Solutions has successfully completed a field trial in collaboration with one of the major National Oil Companies (NOCs) in the GCC.** Our compact, skid-mounted, non-radioactive Multiphase Flow Meter (MPFM) demonstrated reliable, field-grade performance — meeting and in many cases exceeding the end-user's accuracy targets for water-cut and liquid flow rate.

 ## Trial overview

-The field trial directly compared Saher’s MPFM against a portable test (liquid–gas) separator used by the operator.
-Tests were performed under realistic operational conditions to validate the MPFM’s accuracy, robustness, and suitability for deployment in demanding oilfield environments.
+The field trial directly compared Saher's MPFM against a portable test (liquid–gas) separator used by the operator.
+Tests were performed under realistic operational conditions to validate the MPFM's accuracy, robustness, and suitability for deployment in demanding oilfield environments.

 ## Key outcomes